Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ---

-## 8. Convert Celsius to Fahrenheit
+## 9. Convert Celsius to Fahrenheit
-Take temperature in Celsius and convert it to Fahrenheit using the formula:
+`problem statement`: Take temperature in Celsius and convert it to Fahrenheit using the formula:
 **F = (C × 9/5) + 32**

 **Example:**